jeffreyzhanghc/Allsto_Doc/Integration_Tutorial/Account_Creation.md

 ![](./asset/signin_github.png)

-If you are the first-time user, you may see nothing except a white screen, and that is because you **need to register your management dashboard account first**.
+If you are the **first-time user**, you may see nothing except a white screen.
+This is because you **need to register your management dashboard account first**.

 ## Register Information needed